ThiagoCMFranco/ChromieTimeTracker/README.md

 Find our community at https://discord.gg/M7wQQFRjaq

 Help us with a donation using the methods availiable on our Discord Channel on Help Us Chat.
-Donations outside Brazil: PayPal.
+Donations: PagSeguro/PagBank (https://pag.ae/7_BDYY22Q) or PayPal.
-Donations from Brazil: Pix or PagBank.
+Only for Donations from Brazil: Pix.